Welcome to today's edition of the Rush 24-7 podcast.

 The actress Nini Leaks.

-Women are the primary earners, yet they continue to earn less than men.
+A recent report shows that in 40% of American families with children, women are the primary earners, yet they continue to earn less than men.

 What does this say about our society?

-I think we can rate relate this back to education and how we are continuing to try to strive to figure out how to create jobs right now.
+I think we can relate this back to education and how we are continuing to try to strive to figure out how to create jobs right now.

 That is the biggest problem.

-And I think especially the men are seen as the leaders of this, and so we need to try to figure out how to create education better so that we can solve this problem.
+And so we need to try to figure out how to create education better so that we can solve this problem.

 Thank you.

-Yeah, Reno.
+Yeah, Reno!

 Men are the leaders in this, and therefore we need to figure out how to create education better.